Command

 Pull 2FA verification codes from email without opening your inbox. nylas otp get copies the code to your clipboard.
 Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.

-Test Email in CI/CD with PowerShell
+CI/CD Email Alerts with PowerShell

 E2E Email Testing with Playwright